plone/documentation/docs/developer-guide/create-control-panel.md

 ### Register the control panel view

+This step registers a view to display the control panel defined in the previous step.

 Create a file {file}`mypackage/controlpanel/configure.zcml` with the following content to register the control panel view in ZCML.